Boston weather in November ranges from warm and glorious to cold and bitter - with many possibilities in between.

 Average precipitation for November: 3.58 inches

-In addition to my regular suggestions about what to pack for your Boston trip, be sure to bring plenty of layers - sweaters, jackets, warm vest, rainproof gear - so that you'll be ready for whatever Boston weather in November comes your way.
+In addition to our regular suggestions about what to pack for your Boston trip, be sure to bring plenty of layers - sweaters, jackets, warm vest, rainproof gear - so that you'll be ready for whatever Boston weather in November comes your way.

 During the first part of the month, temperatures in the mid-60s and even low 70s are not unusual - and these stretches of warm, beautiful weather can last for several days or even a couple of weeks.
 Even so, temperatures can drop steeply as soon as the sun fades.